GitHub-Pavel/universe/project/js/lib/readme.txt

-# folder for js scripts
+# folder for js libraries